Skip to contents

 • If a character vector, this will be processed in the same way as input.

-• If a vector, either (a) logical or factor-like (having n levels < length) and of the same length as nrow(input), or (b) numeric or logical of length less than nrow(input), this will be used to select a subset of input (e.g., comp = 1:10 would treat the first 10 rows of input as the comparison; comp = type == 'prompt' would make a logical vector identifying prompts, assuming "type" was the name of a column in data, or a variable in the global environment, and the value "prompt" marked the prompts).
+• If a vector, either (a) logical or factor-like (having n levels < length) and of the same length as nrow(input), or (b) numeric or logical of length less than nrow(input), this will be used to select a subset of input (e.g., 1:10 would treat the first 10 rows of input as the comparison; lingmatch(text, type == 'prompt', data) would use the texts in the text column identified by the type column as the comparison).

 • If a matrix-like object (having multiple rows and columns), or a named vector, this will be treated as a sort of dtm, assuming there are common (column) names between input and comp (e.g., if you had prompt and response texts that were already processed separately).